 Dry skin doesn’t stick to just one area of your body.
 It can arise in patches and pop up in very specific areas — like around your nose.
 As random as it may seem, there are several reasons why the skin around your nose becomes comparatively drier than the other areas of your face, especially during the winter.
-To get to the bottom of what causes dry skin around the nose, we tapped board-certified dermatologist and Skincare.com consultant Dr. Elizabeth Houshmand to learn more.
+To get to the bottom of what causes dry skin around the nose, we tapped Dr. Elizabeth Houshmand, a board-certified dermatologist and Skincare.com consultant based in Dallas, Texas to learn more.

 What Causes Dry Skin Around the Nose?

 Another big factor?
 Sun exposure.
-If your nose is exposed to harmful UVA or UVB rays, it can cause skin to burn and, consequently, flake and peel.
+If your nose is exposed to harmful UVA and UVB rays, it can cause skin to burn and, consequently, flake and peel.
 A sunburn on your nose may also lead to more concerning factors than just dry skin.
-“Actinic photodamage can cause damage to your skin cells over time,” says Dr. Houshmand, “and can present as dry, flaking spots on the nose that won’t go away.”
+“Actinic photodamage can cause damage to your skin cells over time, and can present as dry, flaking spots on the nose that won’t go away,” says Dr. Houshmand.
 These spots run the risk of becoming precancerous.
 Should you see any irregular patches on your skin, whether on your nose or on any other part of your body, consult a medical professional.

 Allergies and colds can strike any time of the year, and they often lead to a lot of nose blowing.
 If this happens frequently enough, it could irritate the skin around your nose.
-“Constant tissue use and nose blowing can irritate the skin on the nose and may cause peeling of the sensitive skin,” Dr. Houshmand says.
+“Constant tissue use and nose blowing can irritate the skin on the nose and may cause peeling,” Dr. Houshmand says.

 How to Prevent Dry Skin Around the Nose

 If you’re in extremely cold temperatures or exposed to the sun, be sure to wear clothing that can protect the skin around your nose.
 Dr. Houshmand suggests a scarf for colder outdoor temperatures, complemented with a humidifier for indoors.
-For warmer climates, treat yourself to a sun hat or visor to make sure your nose (as well as the rest of your face) is protected.
+For warmer climates, treat yourself to a sun hat or visor to make sure your entire face is protected.

 Sunscreen application is required year-round.
-Just because the sun may not be as present or as strong in the winter, doesn’t mean its harmful rays aren’t able to negatively affect your skin.
+Just because the sun may not be as present in the winter doesn’t mean its harmful rays won’t negatively affect your skin.
 Make sure you’re applying broad-spectrum sunscreen every day — rain or shine, cold or hot.
-To check two boxes at once, try a moisturizer formulated with SPF.
-One of our favorites is the CeraVe Ultra Light Moisturizing Lotion with SPF 30.
+The SkinCeuticals Daily Brightening UV Defense Sunscreen SPF 30 protects your skin and contains glycerin to help retain moisture.

 How to Get Rid of Dry Skin Around the Nose

 Those dry flakes you’re seeing on your skin are actually dead skin cells.
 Aside from being challenging for makeup application, the build-up of these dead cells on the skin’s surface can clog your pores and prompt a breakout.
-To help get rid of them and avoid the risk of blemishes forming, exfoliating the skin regularly is key.
+To help get rid of them and avoid the risk of blemishes forming, regular exfoliation is key.
 We like the Tula So Poreless Deep Exfoliating Blackhead Scrub.